-At times, President Obama and the U.S. Chamber of Commerce have been miles apart from a cooperative relationship.
+At times, President Obama and the U.S. Chamber of Commerce have been miles away from a cooperative relationship.
 But Monday, the president took the short walk from the White House across Lafayette Park to the trade organization’s headquarters and implored executives to share responsibility for improving education, fostering innovation and building infrastructure.

 Obama’s speech to the Chamber marks the latest in a series of administration efforts to mend fractured ties with a business community that is still bothered by the passage of the financial regulatory reform bill and the health care law.
 The president defended government regulations, while acknowledging some as too burdensome.
 He also said that though he was open to improving the health care law, he stands by the law’s bottom line.